AndyObtiva/glimmer-dsl-web/README.md

 ## Samples

-This external sample app, which is built using Glimmer DSL for Web, contains all the samples mentioned below configured inside a Rails [Opal](https://opalrb.com/) app with all the prerequisites ready to go for convenience:
+This external Sample Selector app, which is built using Glimmer DSL for Web, contains all the samples mentioned below configured inside a Rails [Opal](https://opalrb.com/) app with all the prerequisites ready to go for convenience:

 https://github.com/AndyObtiva/sample-glimmer-dsl-web-rails7-app